Shopify STORIS Integration: Case Study

 Its ease of use is demonstrable in that it is one of the most highly used e-commerce platforms on the internet, and (according to their site), boasts over 800,000 stores, 1 million users and over 1 billion in sales.
 It includes a payment gateway as part of the package but can also integrate with external ones.

 After in-depth research and consultation, we established with our client that a Shopify STORIS integration would be viable, and an optimal long-term solution for them.
 But, since no such integration exists “out-of-the-box”, and since our client has some specific business rules they wanted to implement, we knew we’d have to craft the integration.

 Fortunately, since both Shopify and STORIS have well-documented APIs, we could achieve the integration requirements by connecting the Shopify Admin API and the STORIS eBridge Commerce API with the help of some custom middleware.

 The primary functionality that we needed to achieve was to make sure that inventory and pricing data would feed from the STORIS API to the Shopify API, and that order data would feed from Shopify into STORIS.

 One aspect of our client’s requirements that was crucial was that we could not just blindly import all products from STORIS into Shopify; not every item available in the STORIS database was suitable for online sales, so to make sure only desired products were synchronized, we decided to curate which items belonged in Shopify, and which ones didn’t.

 Building Shopify STORIS Integration

-Our client had certain rules, partially based upon location, that determined whether a given item would be available for sale, so the application needed to be “inventory/location aware.”
+Our client had certain rules, partially based upon location, that determined whether a given item should be available for online sale, so we built the middleware to be “inventory/location aware.”
 Each location has a different set of inventories, and each needed to be analyzed according to the rules.

 Concluding the Shopify STORIS Integration